‘Nashville’ Star Charles Esten Talks What’s Next for Deacon -- and That Rachel Bilson Kiss! (Exclusive)

 “We know that we'll see her and we'll be in touch, but we also know that it won't be in the same way, almost like when you graduate from college: you see your friends again, but it won't be the same,” he continued.

-It’s pretty rare for a show to continue on at such a high level after their main character has left, but the writers, cast and crew of Nashville certainly .
+It’s pretty rare for a show to continue on at such a high level after their main character has left, but the writers, cast and crew of Nashville certainly proved they were up for the task.
 “That there's any continuity at all is a testament to all the work these people do,” Esten admitted.

-One of the most powerful moments of the back half of season five came in May, when Maddie , tearing up while flanked by both Deacon and Daphne.
+One of the most powerful moments of the back half of season five came in May, when Maddie performed Rayna's song, “Sanctuary,” to honor her mom, tearing up while flanked by both Deacon and Daphne.
 The goodbye to Rayna encapsulated what Nashville is best at -- delivering powerful, heart-wrenching moments that ring true.

 “Picture Lennon up there playing Maddie, singing, and all those incredible images of Rayna/Connie are all around her.
 Yeah, it hit all of us,” Esten recalled.
 “It's interesting -- what do I feel like when I'm around those girls, and they're hurting from something like that?
 I feel protective.
 And then, of course, that's what my character is feeling as well.
 We're very, very fortunate.
 There's a lot of great shows that can take a scene as far as it goes, but there's something about music that can just take it to another level, and we're lucky to get to do that.”

-Season six will be the first full season without Rayna, which will force Deacon to truly see if he can grow on his own -- not that he hasn't had enough challenges in his past, which both alcoholism and , as well as the death of his sister.
+Season six will be the first full season without Rayna, which will force Deacon to truly see if he can grow on his own -- not that he hasn't had enough challenges in his past, which both alcoholism and cancer storylines, as well as the death of his sister.
 Esten says the cathartic moment in episode 21, where Deacon took a walk in the woods, was the beginning of the character reaching some semblance of acceptance, but there’s still more work to be done.

 “What I'm really proud of is that you see the connection between Deacon season five and Deacon season one or two.
 That's the same guy, but it's not the same guy.
 It's a guy who's changed in so many ways, so I'm interested to find out [where he goes next],” he mused.
 “For me, it still maintains what I said last year: Deacon became a stronger person because of Rayna and her love.
 The question is did she make him strong enough to survive without her?
 Is he that strong a person?”